husseinalani/memory-lane/README.md

 ### Prompt customization

-- Edit the “System Prompt” to shape tone, format, and length.
+- The default preset is Friendly.
+You can change the “System Prompt” anytime — changing the prompt does not require re‑testing the connection.
-- Quick presets provided: Friendly, Enthusiastic, Constructive, Bullet points, Poetic, Emoji‑light.
+- Quick presets provided: Friendly, Enthusiastic, Constructive, Calm & Clear, Poetic, Emoji‑light.
+All presets output a single comment (no labels or lists).

 ## Data Model